YAI Autism Center

 For more than 50 years, the YAI Network has been providing comprehensive person-centered services to people with autism spectrum disorders and their families

-Our new state-of-the-art Autism Center, headed by Dr. Charles Cartwright, combines our long tradition and expertise of serving people with autism with an early detection and treatment center; family support and life planning services; and a resource library.
+Our state-of-the-art Autism Center combines our long tradition and expertise of serving people with autism with an early detection and treatment center; family support and life planning services; and a resource library.

 Check our blog for frequent updates on services and programs, as well as articles by experts from the YAI Autism Center and other professionals in the field!